chendra07/basic-chatbot/README.md

 chainlit run chat.py
 ```

-or add `-w` to refresh thw web browser after save the code
+or add `-w` to refresh the web browser everytime you update the code

 ```bash
 bash chainlit run chat.py -w